A LEGACY OF DISCOVERY

 OUR UNIQUE STORY

 Maya Field Workshops started over ten years ago when David Stuart and Ann Stuart wanted to bring a group of curious travelers to the heart of the Maya world.
 Not just a "tour bus" experience, Maya Field Workshops teach you on the very sites where ancient royalty carved texts about their storied dynastic history.
 Since its beginnings Maya Field Workshops have hosted travelers in Guatemala, Honduras, Belize and many parts of Mexico.

-David and Ann grew up in a unique family- their father, Dr. George Stuart, was a cartographer and Americas editor for the National Geographic Society while his mother produced and authored many National Geographic books for youth and adult audiences around the world.
+David and Ann grew up in a unique family- their father, Dr. George Stuart, was a cartographer and Americas editor for the National Geographic Society.
+Their mother, Gene S. Stuart, produced, illustrated and authored many National Geographic books and articles for youth and adult audiences around the world.
 David is a National Geographic Society Exploration Grant recipient and has been featured in many articles for the National Geographic magazine.

 Dr. David Stuart is an archaeologist and epigrapher specializing in the study of ancient Mesoamerica, the area now called Mexico and Central America.
 His work has studied all aspects of the ancient Maya civilization.
 He is widely recognized for his breakthroughs in deciphering Maya hieroglyphs and interpreting Maya art and iconography, starting at an early age.
 He is the youngest person ever to receive a MacArthur Fellowship, at age 18.
 He currently teaches at the University of Texas at Austin and his current research includes study of Maya, Aztec and ancient Mesoamerican images and texts.